How It Works

 - Rabbinic Literature and Rabbinic Interpretation: Past and Present (HCD 203)***

-2. Jewish and Messianic Jewish History, Culture and Practice (HCP)
+2. Jewish and Messianic Jewish History, Culture and Practice (JHC)

-- The Holy Days of Judaism and Messianic Judaism: Major and Minor (HCP 103)*
+- The Holy Days of Judaism and Messianic Judaism: Major and Minor (JHC 103)*

-- Survey of Jewish and Messianic Jewish History from 70 A.D. to the Holocaust (HCP 201)***
+- Survey of Jewish and Messianic Jewish History (JHC 104)*

-- The Holocaust, Zionism, and the Re-birth of the Nation of Israel (HCP 202)**
+- The History of the State of Israel (JHC 106)*

-3. The B’rit HaDasha: New Testament Biblical Studies
+3. The B’rit HaDashah: New Testament Biblical Studies

-- The Life of Yeshua from a Messianic Jewish Perspective: From Birth to the Public Proclamation of His Messiahship (BHD 101)*
+- The Life of Yeshua from a Messianic Jewish Perspective, Part One: From Birth to the Public Proclamation of His Messiahship (BHD 101)*

-- The Life of Yeshua from a Messianic Jewish Perspective: From the Beginning of His Public Ministry to the National Rejection of His Messiahship and His Journey to Jerusalem in Preparation for the Feasts of Tabernacles.
+- The Life of Yeshua from a Messianic Jewish Perspective, Part Two: From the Beginning of His Public Ministry to the National Rejection of His Messiahship and His Journey to Jerusalem in Preparation for the Feasts of Tabernacles.
 (BHD 102)*

-- The Life of Yeshua from a Messianic Jewish Perspective: The last six-month period of the life of Messiah, from the Feast of Tabernacles to the agony of Gethsemane.
+- The Life of Yeshua from a Messianic Jewish Perspective Part Three: The last six-month period of the life of Messiah, from the Feast of Tabernacles to the agony of Gethsemane.
 (BHD103)*

-- The Life of Yeshua from a Messianic Jewish Perspective: From the Arrest, Trials, and Crucifixion to His Resurrection and Ascension.
+- The Life of Yeshua from a Messianic Jewish Perspective, Part Four: From the Arrest, Trials, and Crucifixion to His Resurrection and Ascension.
 (BHD 104)*

 - The Book of Acts from a Messianic Jewish Perspective (BHD 105)*

-- The Messianic Jewish Epistles: Hebrews, James, I & II Peter, and James (BHD 106)*
+- The Messianic Jewish Epistles, Part Two: James, I & II Peter, and Jude (BHD 107)*

 - The Book of Romans (BHD 201)**